Our Sympathetic High Priest: Confident Access to God's Throne

 The believer's confidence rests not in personal strength but in a Great High Priest who has passed through the heavens, understands our weakness, and grants access to the throne of grace.

-14 Having then a great high priest who has passed through the heavens, Jesus, the Son of God, let’s hold tightly to our confession.
+14 Therefore, since we have a great high priest who has passed through the heavens, Jesus the Son of God, let us hold firmly to what we profess.

-15 For we don’t have a high priest who can’t be touched with the feeling of our infirmities, but one who has been in all points tempted like we are, yet without sin.
+15 For we do not have a high priest who is unable to sympathize with our weaknesses, but we have one who was tempted in every way that we are, yet was without sin.

-16 Let’s therefore draw near with boldness to the throne of grace, that we may receive mercy and may find grace for help in time of need.
+16 Let us then approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.

 The believer's confidence rests not in personal strength but in a Great High Priest who has passed through the heavens, understands our weakness, and grants access to the throne of grace.